wyattowalsh/wyattowalsh/README.md

  <a href="https://github.com/wyattowalsh/data-science-notes"><img src="https://gh-card.dev/repos/wyattowalsh/data-science-notes.svg"></a>
  </p>

-<p align='center'> ↓ Please see the pinned repositories at the bottom of the page for my past projects ↓ </P
+<h4 align='center'> ↓ Please see the pinned repositories at the bottom of the page for my past projects ↓ </h4>

 ---